Hitting the road less traveled for unique rewards

 Beer driven travel

-Kim Sun-joo, a freelance travel writer, has been touring the world by train to sample regional beers.
+Kim Sun-joo, a freelance travel writer, has been touring the world by train to sample its full range of regional microbreweries and local beers.

 “I think everyone has the romantic dream of drinking beer while looking out the window of a moving train,” she said in an interview.
 “There’s nothing more appeasing and idyllic than sipping beer on a night train.”